noriyoshiabe/NASequencer/doc/en/general.md

 _If there is control event in sequence, player will send the event to synthesizer and pull-down selection will be updated._

 #### Volume / Pan / Chorus / Reverb
-Slidiers for each synthesis value.
+Sliders for each synthesis value.

 _If there is control event in sequence, player will send the event to synthesizer and slider position will be updated._